Authored by Chad Taylor, member of Shine Lawyers’ Transport Law team.

 If you did, you might seek assistance through the agent.

-There is always the likelihood that you could bring a claim against the travel agent, if the agent recommended the unethical hotel and was aware of its malpractice.
+There is also the possibility of bringing a claim against the travel agent, if the agent recommended the unethical hotel and was aware of its malpractice.

 Most travelers will agree that when you buy travel insurance, you buy peace of mind, helping you avoid the dilemma of the ‘unexpected’ ruining your trip.

-If you are booking your holiday yourself, make sure you are aware of the contents of your policy.
+If you’re booking your holiday yourself, make sure you’re aware of the contents of your policy.
 You need to know how you are covered and for what.
 When it comes to travel insurance, knowledge is power.

 Make sure you take the time to explore the policy before signing up for coverage.